 A burgeoning romantic relationship with Bianca (Tessa Thompson), a neighbor in Philadelphia, and the emergence of his raw but undeniable skills give Adonis’ story extra oomph.
 Meanwhile, Rocky, easing into his new role as trainer and mentor, is natural and a boon for Stallone as an actor.

 The film unfolds smoothly as Coogler takes his time with the story instead of rushing to any of the foregone conclusions.
 Consequently, the pump is primed when it comes time for the big fight, making it practically impossible to resist the bout’s compelling ebbs and flows.
-When Bill Conti’s propulsive theme song is played, you have to be dead inside not to feel moved by the moment.
+When it comes time for Bill Conti’s propulsive theme song to be played, you have to be dead inside not to feel moved by the moment.

 Jordan rebounds from the debacle that was Fantastic Four, bringing Adonis a depth that’s nearly equal to his acclaimed role in Fruitvale Station.
 Even though there’s no doubt where the film is headed each step of the way, the actor still manages to put forth a magnetic performance.